SwissTPH/mosquito-movement-spatial-repellent-method/README.md

 There are separate files for the trials with/out additional seasonality data.

 Each input dataset has to be renamed to "aggTrapSimul.txt" for the code to run.
-Otherwise, batch scripts make this process easier by automating the process for all the simulated datasets.<br><br>
+Otherwise, batch scripts make this process easier by automating the process for all the simulated datasets.<br>

 The fitting method uses the Nelder-Mead algorithm from the AS047 library.
 This came from:<br>
 https://people.sc.fsu.edu/~jburkardt/f77_src/asa047/asa047.html